The Uptime.com REST API offers the functionality of the Uptime UI, with the advantage of automated reporting based on triggers from your system.

 Create, edit, and delete contacts with the Contacts endpoints.
 This endpoint also allows on-call scheduling.

 Create, edit, and delete users with the Users endpoints.
-These endpoints also allow account owners to reactivate and deactivate users.
+These endpoints also allow account owners to reactivate and deactivate users, retrieve a list of users assigned to a specific subaccount, or set two-factor authentication requirements.

 Create, edit, or delete a specific integration from one of our integration partners with the Integrations endpoints.
 Users can also list existing integrations.